 It’s most likely going to be hot in Thailand so make sure you pack tops that are made from lightweight or breathable fabric.
 Matt prefers to wear sweat-wicking t-shirts as they keep him dry and cool, especially if we’re out doing activities.
 I like to wear t-shirts or singlet/vest tops.
 You might like to pack things that are strappy, loose fitting and breathable, the type of clothes that allow you to catch a cool breeze and don’t weigh you down.
 If you are visiting in the cooler months, especially in Northern Thailand, a jumper, jacket and scarf for your shoulder may be needed.

-Some light summer dresses are perfect for Thailand, anything that allows your skin to breath but doesn’t cling to you too tightly.
+Some light summer dresses are perfect for Thailand, anything that allows your skin to breathe but doesn’t cling to you too tightly.
 A cotton dress with spaghetti straps would be ideal or some boho-style flowy dresses would be amazing too.

 You may like to throw a cotton scarf or something similar into your bag, just in case, it gets a little cool in the evening (depending on the time of year you visit).
 A scarf will also come in handy if you’re inside a restaurant with super cold air conditioning.
 I tend to use scarves when I’m out in the sun for a long time or whizzing along on the back of a scooter and want to wrap my hair up.